jobrouter/typo3-process/Documentation/developer.rst

          }

-The :ref:`start command <configuration-start-command>` must be activated with a cron job to periodically start instances in the JobRouter installation(s).
+The :ref:`start command <configuration-start-command>` must be activated with a cron job to periodically start instances in the JobRouter® installation(s).

 Instead of the :php:`Preparer` class, you can also use the :php:`Brotkrueml\JobRouterProcess\Domain\Repository\TransferRepository` to store